sanskrit/raw_etexts/mixed/ebhAratI-sampat/upavedAH/sthApatyavedaH/sutradhAra-maNDanaH/devatAmUrtiprakaraNam_Split_1.md

         Indeed his DmP. is more S. Indian than N. Indian in character.
 This would at once show that, most probably, the art of temple-architecture was already slowly dying in the North India, while in the South it lived with virility.

        Naturally, for preparing his DmP.
 Maaṇḍana turned chiefly to South Indian sources.
 Another striking peculiarity is that he never utilised, as far as is evident, the Tamil Śaiva or Vaiṣṇava Agamas.
-But he made copious use of the [Śilparatnam](# "Silparatnam of Śrikumāra.
+But he made copious use of the Śilparatnam[^16]and the Mayamatam[^17] both probably from original Malayalam sources.

+[^16]: "Silparatnam of Śrikumāra.
 Part I. Edited by Mm.
 T. Ganapati Sastri, 1922; Ditto.
 Part II.
-Edited by K. Sambasiva Sastrī, 1929.")and the [Mayamatam](# " Mayamatam of Mayamuni.
+Edited by K. Sambasiva Sastrī, 1929."

+[^17]: " Mayamatam of Mayamuni.
 Edited by Mm.
-T. Ganapati Sastri, 1919.") both probably from original Malayalam sources.
+T. Ganapati Sastri, 1919."

       For some reasons, not evident, the S. Indian Agamas were not accessible to Maṇḍana.
 Either Skt. texts in the Tamil script, often with copious glosses in vernacular, we re not intelligible to Mandana; or the lines of communication between Rajputana and the Tamil lands were beset with obstacles.
 The latter eventuality is all the more plausible, when we take into account, the unsettled political conditions of the times.